Richat Structure

-It is an eroded geological dome, 40 km in diameter, exposing sedimentary rock in layers that appear as concentric rings.
-Igneous rock is exposed inside and there are spectacular rhyolites and gabbros which have undergone hydrothermal alteration, and a central megabreccia.
-The structure is also the location of exceptional accumulations of Acheulean archaeological artifacts.
-It was selected as one of the first 100 geological heritage sites identified by the International Union of Geological Sciences (IUGS) to be of the highest scientific value.
+It is an eroded geological dome, 40 km in diameter, caused by a subsurface igneous intrusion deforming the overlying sedimentary rock layers, causing the rock to be exposed as concentric rings with the oldest layers exposed at the centre of the structure.
+Igneous rock is exposed inside and there are rhyolites and gabbros that have undergone hydrothermal alteration, and a central megabreccia.
+The structure is also the location of exceptional accumulations of Acheulean Paleolithic stone tools.
+It was selected as one of the 100 geological heritage sites identified by the International Union of Geological Sciences (IUGS) to be of the highest scientific value.